Joljol-Yahya/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Prints all the possible combinationsof digits
+Prints different combinations of the digit